tucher/JsonFusion/README.md

 ### Embedded-friendliness

-No recursion in the parser core — depth is bounded and explicit.
+No data-driven recursion in the parser core — depth is bounded by user-defined types and explicit.

 No dynamic allocations inside the library.
 You choose your storage: `std::array`, fixed-size char buffers, or dynamic containers.